AngelCastilloB/biglup-ecommerce/README.md

 ## Biglup Ecommerce Platform
 ---
 Biglup ecommerce is a modern reactive, real-time event driven platform.

-Biglup ecommerce is built with JavaScript (ES6), Angular2, Meteor and Node.js.
+The platform is built with JavaScript (ES6), Angular2, Meteor and Node.js.

 ## Recommendations
 ---